 How to Join a Credit Union

-If you want to join a credit union but don’t know where to start, it can help to ask your co-workers and family members.
-That can automatically give you a way to join a credit union.
-You can also check the NCUA’s Credit Union Locator or A Smarter Choice to find a credit union in your area that fits your needs.
+If you want to join a credit union but don’t know where to start, ask your colleagues and family members if they have affiliations that give them access to a credit union.
+You can also check the NCUA’s website or A Smarter Choice to find a credit union in your area that you may be able to join.

 Credit unions provide a solid alternative to big banks.
-Before you join a credit union, make sure it’s the exact right one for you.
-You’ll want to feel comfortable and valued at a credit union.
-You’ll also want to make sure that the one you choose can offer the kinds of accounts and products you need.
+Before you join a credit union, make sure it’s the right one for you.
+You’ll want it to offer the kinds of accounts and products you need – under favorable terms.
+Certainly, if you’ll be parking substantial savings there, you want to earn a competitive interest rate.
 It may help to read reviews online and double check the credit unions insurance plans.
-This is where you’ll be parking your cash, after all.

 Tips for Responsible Banking

-- Perhaps you don’t need to be told twice, but always make sure you’re not paying any unnecessary banking fees.
-Maybe you’re paying a monthly service fee when you can find a free checking account with the exact same perks.
-Or perhaps you didn’t realize you were being charged for getting paper statements.
+- Avoid unnecessary banking fees.
+Maybe you’re paying a monthly service fee when a free checking account with the exact same perks is available.
+Or perhaps you didn’t realize your bank is charging you for paper statements.
 It can help to double check your statements to consolidate your spending and save some cash.

-Photo credit: ©iStock.com/Weekend Images Inc., ©iStock.com/Weekend Images Inc.
+Photo credit: ©iStock.com/Weekend Images Inc., ©iStock.com/Weekend Images Inc., ©iStock.com/Weekend Images Inc.